Family Food on the Table

 There’s lots of ways to enjoy it!

-(Same goes for southwest Air Fryer shrimp, which is a quick and easy recipe with similar flavors.)
+(Same goes for southwest Air Fryer shrimp, which is a quick and easy recipe with similar flavors.
+Or check out this Mediterranean shrimp skillet for a different twist on this type of quick shrimp dinner.)

-– I buy frozen shrimp, which is actually fresher than “fresh” shrimp in the grocery store case.
-Wait, what?!
-Yup.
-The shrimp they have on display in the seafood case is almost always frozen shrimp that they’ve recently thawed.
+• I buy frozen shrimp, which is usually fresher than “fresh” shrimp in the grocery store case.
+The shrimp they have on display in the seafood case is almost always frozen shrimp that they've recently thawed.
 So buying it still frozen is a better move.
-Unless you can get it from a boat!

 I hope you have a wonderful week!